 Halifax SightseeingA variety of tours, including many that cater to adventure travel fans and feature biking, fishing, golfing, kayaking, sailing, walking, whale-watching and bus excursions, are offered throughout Halifax and the surrounding area; phone Tourism Nova Scotia at (800) 565-0000.
-Murphy's The Cable Wharf, (902) 420-1015, operates sightseeing bus tours in and around the city as well as a variety of boat tours around the harbor and coast.
+Murphy's on the Water, (902) 420-1015, operates sightseeing bus tours in and around the city as well as a variety of boat tours around the harbor and coast.
 Atlantic Tours, (902) 423-7172 or (800) 565-7173, specializes in private tours and multi-day tours in Nova Scotia and the neighboring provinces.

 Self-guiding ToursIf you're looking for fun things to do with friends, look for brochures detailing tours of the historic and downtown areas of Halifax at the Nova Scotia Provincial Visitor Information Centre, 1655 Lower Water St.; phone (902) 424-4248.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Nova Scotia’s Harmonized Sales Tax is 15 percent.
 In addition, a 2 percent accommodations tax is charged for rooms in properties offering 20 or more rentable rooms.

 Halifax Infirmary (QE II Health Sciences Centre), (902) 473-2700; Dartmouth General Hospital (in Dartmouth), 902-465-8300.